 10 Fun Facts About Bryce Canyon National Park

-1. Bryce Canyon not actually a canyon
+1. Bryce Canyon is not actually a canyon

 Why is Bryce Canyon not really a canyon?